preactjs/rfcs/rfcs/0000-remove-replace-node.md

   function doesn't remove the contents of the `parent` DOM unlike React.
   Developers will need to do this themselves before calling `render` if that behavior is desired. (e.g. [preactjs/preact#2522])

-> Optional, but suggested for first drafts.
-What parts of the design are still
-> TBD?

 ## Footnotes